gerardroche/sublime-sesame/README.md

     └── packagecontrol.io
 ```

-Sesame will discover and prompt you with the following items:
+When setting the depth to `2`, Sesame will discover and prompt you with the following:

 ```
 laravel/fortify